reimark/writing/blog/why-google-is-hurrying-the-web-to-kill-sha-1.md

 ## Changing certificates shouldn't be this hard

 There is a larger issue here: there's no reason that fixing security issues should be so aggravating.
-A big reason why websites and CAs are dragging their feet on updating to SHA-2 is because it means reissuing certificates, and _everyone_ hates replacing SSL certificates.
+A big reason why websites and Certificate Authorities are dragging their feet on updating to SHA-2 is because it means reissuing certificates, and _everyone_ hates replacing SSL certificates.

 For individuals, the certificate process [can be strange](https://konklone.com/post/switch-to-https-now-for-free#register-with-startssl), filled with arcane terminology and confusing user interfaces.